brackendev/OpenAI-Pharo/README.md

 * Chat
   * Interact with unlimited chatbots using different models
     * Programatically and GUI
+  * Use responses within the live Pharo environment
-  * Evaluate responses to Pharo objects
+    * Inspect and evaluate responses to objects
   * Export chats as JSON
 * Image Generation
   * Generate images with different sizes
     * Programatically and GUI
-  * Use images as Pharo objects
+  * Use images within the live Pharo environment
+    * Inspect and evaluate responses to objects
   * Export images as PNGs
 * **_Bonus!_**
   * Automatically update Pharo class comments with a generated [Class Responsibility Collaborator](https://en.wikipedia.org/wiki/Class-responsibility-collaboration_card) (based on class definitions and source code)